thoughtspot/thoughtspot.github.io/_release/notes.md

 Geobubble map that always displayed labels that could not be turned off has now been fixed by adding a checkbox to enable/disable data labels.

-Search autocomplete that crashed when using the payment_method column in search is now fixed.
+Search autocomplete previously caused an error.
+This has been fixed.

 There was a problem where query joins don't appear correct when using a formula that involves multiple dimensions.
 In that scenario, a chasm trap query is created that combines data from similar queries.
 This problem is now fixed.